Support Us Button Widget

 Table of Contents

 What do you hope to be doing at the age of 116?
 Frankly, we’ll count ourselves lucky if we’re still alive.
-For former Chattanoogan Mary Walker, being alive wasn’t enough — at 116, she learned to read and write, was given the key to the City of Chattanooga, and received recognition from not one, but two US Presidents.
+For former Chattanoogan Mary Walker, being alive wasn’t enough — at 116, she learned to read and write, was given the keys to the City of Chattanooga, and received recognition from not one but two US presidents.

 Her life

-Alright, let’s rewind the tape a bit — we’re sure you’ve got questions.
-Mary Hardway Walker was born into slavery during the year 1848 in Union Springs, Alabama.
-Until the age of 15, she was enslaved.
-Following the Emancipation Proclamation in 1863, Mary didn’t waste time beginning what would become a full + eventful life, despite the segregation and racism of the Jim Crow era; by the age of 20, she was married + had her first child.
+Mary Hardway Walker was born into slavery in the year 1848 in Union Springs, AL. Following the Emancipation Proclamation in 1863, Mary began a full and eventful life, despite the segregation and racism of the Jim Crow era; by the age of 20, she was married and had her first child.

 Here in Chattanooga is where Walker outlived her husband and all three children by the time she was 114.
 It’s also where she first learned to read, write, add, and subtract after enlisting in the Chattanooga Area Literacy Movement in 1963.
 At the time she learned these skills, Mary Walker was 116 (some sources say 117, but that may be referencing her over a year spent in class — either way, it’s impressive).
 She attended a one-hour class two nights a week for more than a whole year.